nurmuhammadsirat/ST2-bigfix-syntax-definition/README.md

 ## Description

-This is the YAML source for a user-defined syntax definition for the relevance language.
+This is a user-defined syntax definition for the Relevance language.
 Relevance is one of the proprietary languages used by IBM Endpoint Manager (IEM), formerly known as Bigfix.

 ## Why?
 Nobody uses this..

 Well, I do in my job.
-Since there isn't a proper fixlet debugger in my development OS of choice (OS X), and I use ST2 a lot for development, I decided to hack this up.
+Since there isn't a proper fixlet debugger, which is a Windows-only GUI application, in my development OS of choice (OS X), and I use ST2 a lot for development, I decided to hack this up.
 It's pretty much a work in progress.

+There is a command-line debugger in for unix-like OSes, but there's no fancy shmancy colors.
+I like colors.

 ## Installation